citrix/workspace-linux-oem-guide/docs/customize.md

 `$ICAROOT/config/storebrowse.conf` containing the required timeout in seconds followed by a new line.
 If the value zero is used, credentials are not stored for PNA sites (but the daemon process still runs).
 	* You can terminate the daemon process early by calling `storebrowse --killdaemon`.
 * Long versions of each option are now available.
 This allows scripts to be more readable.
 For example, `--enumerate` can be specified instead of `-E`.
-The `‑r` option (long option `‑‑icaroot`) now specifies the root directory of the Receiver installation.
+The `‑r` option (long option `‑‑icaroot`) now specifies the root directory of the Workspace app installation.

 ### Migrate to storebrowse